cfpb/design-system/docs/pages/tables.md

           At the small screen breakpoint, the first column (in the example shown below, employee names) become headers, and the remaining data points in the same row (phone number, email address) are stacked below.

-          The `.o-table__entry-header-on-small` class in addition to `.o-table__stack-on-small` class changes the first column to be styled as an entry header.
+          The `.o-table--entry-header-on-small` class in addition to `.o-table--stack-on-small` class changes the first column to be styled as an entry header.
 This style requires both classes be added.
         variation_code_snippet: |-
           <table class="o-table
-                        o-table__stack-on-small
+                        o-table--stack-on-small
-                        o-table__entry-header-on-small">
+                        o-table--entry-header-on-small">
               <thead>
                   <tr>
                       <th>Employee name</th>